f5devcentral/f5-big-iq-lab/docs/class1/module2/lab9.rst

   :scale: 60%
   :align: center

-11. Expore more features of the F5 VSCode Extension by looking at the `F5 VSCode documentation`_.
+11. Explore more features of the F5 VSCode Extension by looking at the `F5 VSCode documentation`_.

 .. _F5 VSCode documentation: https://f5devcentral.github.io/vscode-f5